The breakaway republics of Abkhazia and Karabakh via Georgia and Armenia

 Day 10 - Georgia-Abkhazia: Tskaltubo, Tkvarcheli and Sukhumi

-In the morning we’ll visit Tskaltubo’s architecturally grandiose Soviet Sanatoriums and meet the new dwellers inhabiting them: the internally displaced refugees (IDPs) who escaped the secessionist territory of Abkhazia during the dark days of blood and war that followed the tragic disintegration of the Soviet Union.
+In the morning we’ll visit Tskaltubo’s architecturally grandiose Soviet Sanatoriums and meet the unwilling dwellers inhabiting them: the internally displaced refugees (IDPs) who escaped the secessionist territory of Abkhazia during the dark days of blood and war that followed the tragic disintegration of the Soviet Union.

 After such a touching prelude, we’ll head to Zugdidi, the last Georgian town before the contested border with the Republic of Abkhazia.